eswar-7116/python-ffmpeg-docker/README.md

 ## 🎯 What is this?

-`python-ffmpeg` is a Docker image built on `python:3.13-slim` with FFmpeg pre-installed and configured.
-It serves as a **drop-in replacement** for the standard Python slim image, but with multimedia processing capabilities built right in.
+`python-ffmpeg` is a Docker image built on `python:3.13-slim` with FFmpeg and Git pre-installed and configured.
+It is the standard Python slim image, but with multimedia processing capabilities built right in.

 ## 🚀 Why use this image?